Privacy Policy

 6. Sharing Your Data

-We do not sell or share your personal data with third parties for marketing purposes.
-We may share information with trusted service providers who help us manage memberships, payments, or communications — all of whom are bound by strict data protection agreements.
+We do not sell your personal data.
+We may share limited information with trusted service providers who help us operate the website and manage memberships, payments, communications, and other administrative functions.
+These providers are required to handle your data securely and in accordance with applicable data protection laws.

 7. Your Rights